Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Results

 Fig.~\ref{fig4} shows how this model compares to our data at $L=480$ and 750~nm.
 We plot the extracted Lorentzian peak heights from the 480~nm data shown in Fig.~\ref{fig3}a (green pentagons), as well as for data obtained using a different resonance of QD1 in the same device (black hexagons), versus injection energy $E_1$.
-Data are normalized by the calibrated transmission of QD1, corresponding to the expected height of the injected peak \cite{SM}.
+Data are normalized by the calibrated transmission of QD1, corresponding to the expected height of the injected peak (see Supplementary Note 1).
 The exponential decay observed in Fig.~\ref{fig3} is well reproduced by our model (thick green and grey lines).
-The TLL parameters $v_2$, $v_\rho$, $v_\sigma$, $\alpha$, $\theta$ and $\gamma_0$ are summed up in Table~\ref{table1}.
+The TLL fits parameters $v_2$, $\alpha$, $\theta$ and $\gamma_0$, as well as corresponding plasmon velocities $v_\rho$, $v_\sigma$ and the characteristic energies $E_0$ and $E_\gamma$ are summed up in Table~\ref{table1}.
+In particular, the values of the revival energy $E_0$ obtained for the 480~nm sample are much larger than our maximum spectroscopy range $\sim200~\mu$eV, explaining why the revival is not observed in that sample.
 We also plot in Fig.~\ref{fig4} the peak height for two different datasets of the $L=750~$nm device.
 The blue symbols (labeled cooldown 1) correspond to the data shown in Figs.~\ref{fig2} and \ref{fig3}b.
-The red symbols corresponds to data obtained in a subsequent cooldown of the device, also showing the revival \cite{SM}, despite having having a different electrostatic environment due to thermal cycling.
+The red symbols corresponds to data obtained in a subsequent cooldown of the device, also showing the revival (see SUpplementary Note 5 for additional data and analysis), despite having a different electrostatic environment due to thermal cycling.
+Importantly, this demonstrates that the observed revival is a robust phenomenon, unlikely to stem from a spurious mesoscopic effect (such as an impurity along the propagation path, or a parasitic resonance in one of the dots).
 In both datasets, the open symbols correspond to the peak height extracted from the fits at large $E_1$, when the peak becomes visible again.
-The full symbols correspond to the value $f(E_1)$ that we directly extract from the measured distribution function taken at the injection energy.
+The full symbols correspond to the value $f(E_1)$ of the measured distribution function taken at the injection energy.
 An important assumption here is that the peak position has not changed relative to the injection energy during propagation, which is validated for both $L$ by the Lorentzian fits.
 Again, our results are well reproduced by the model including dissipation (thick dark blue and dark red lines), particularly the observed revival, with parameters displayed in Table~\ref{table1}.
 Interestingly, because the exponentially decaying prefactor arising from the additional friction term in our model directly depends on the velocity of the charge mode $v_\rho$, we are able to extract all relevant parameters of the TLL model in our experiment.
 In contrast, the TLL analysis performed on most previous experiments \cite{leSueur2010, Bocquillon2013b, Marguerite2016, Tewari2016, Marguerite2017, Itoh2018} only provided the value of the dipole mode's velocity $v_\sigma$, while implying a strong coupling regime so that $v_\rho\gg v_\sigma$.
-Using a rather simple refinement of the TLL model, we are thus able to show that, in our experiment, \textit{i)} the Fermi velocities in the two ECs differ typically by a factor $2$, \textit{ii)} the effective EC coupling is moderate, and that \textit{iii)} as a consequence, the difference between the plasmon velocities is not as large as usually assumed.
-Note that ref.~\cite{Hashisaka2017} demonstrated that the plasmon velocities depend on the voltage applied to the gate defining the channel, reporting similar values (up to a factor 2) in our range of gate voltage.
+Using a rather simple refinement of the TLL model, we are thus able to show that, in our experiment, \textit{i)} the Fermi velocities in the two ECs differ typically by a factor $2$, \textit{ii)} the effective EC coupling is moderate, and that \textit{iii)} as a consequence, the difference between the charge and dipole plasmon velocities is not as large as usually assumed.
+Note that ref.~\cite{Hashisaka2017} demonstrated that those velocities depend on the voltage applied to the gate defining the channel, reporting similar values (up to a factor 2) in our range of gate voltage.
 We also show that while the friction parameter is highly sample dependent, it does not depend on the QD resonances within a given sample, or on thermal cycling.